Running a Club

 Membership Levies or Fees

-At each AGM your Club will need to set its membership levy of fee for the year ahead.
-This must be at least $1.
+At each AGM your Club will need to set its membership levy or fee for the year ahead.
+Clubs can also choose to have no membership fee if they wish.
 Setting membership levies low can encourage people to join up and pay, but the Club may have to charge more fees during the year when there are activities or events.

 Alternatively, setting a higher levy may mean that less fundraising will need to be done during the year but if its too high people might not want to pay or join your Club.